olivierluethy/olivierluethy/README.md

 # Hi there 👋, my name is Olivier Lüthy!
-I'm currently working on some business projects that may can have an appect on our future.
+<strong>I am 20 years old coming from Switzerland (Lucerne) and I am currently working in a company as a software developer.</strong>
+In my free time I do a lot of different things.
+I develop apps for problems, edit videos for my YouTube channel and like to go outside to take pictures for my Instagram channel.

 I like to solve real life problems and help other people through programming.

+Where my professional interests lie:
+- Web development
+- Photography
+- Videography
+- Robotics
+- hacking

 ## Programming languages with experiences
 1. C
-2. C++
-3. C# (Console Application & WPF)
+2. C# (Console Application & WPF)
-4. Python
+3. Python

 ## Languages for the web
 1. HTML